 Introduction: Understanding Plantar Fasciitis for Working Adults

-Plantar fasciitis happens when the thick band of tissue that runs across the bottom of your foot (the plantar fascia) becomes inflamed or develops tiny tears.
-While that first-thing-in-the-morning pain is its calling card, many workers find the discomfort returns or intensifies during extended periods of standing.
+Plantar fasciitis happens when the thick band of tissue across the bottom of your foot (the plantar fascia) gets inflamed or develops tiny tears.
+The classic sign is that first-step pain, but a lot of people also feel it flare up again after long periods of standing.

-The good news?
-The right footwear can make a world of difference.
-Proper sneakers don't just ease your current pain – they help prevent further damage to the plantar fascia.
-In this guide, we'll break down exactly what to look for in shoes for heel pain relief and share specific recommendations for different work settings.
-Whether you're a nurse, teacher, retail worker, or anyone else who spends hours on their feet, we've got you covered.
+The good news: the right shoes can make a real difference.
+Supportive sneakers don't just feel better in the moment, they help reduce ongoing strain on the plantar fascia.
+In this guide, we'll cover what to look for in work shoes for heel pain relief and share recommendations for different job settings.
+Nurses, teachers, retail workers, and anyone else logging hours on their feet—this is for you.

 Many nurses find plantar fasciitis particularly challenging due to the combination of long shifts and hard hospital floors.
 If you're in healthcare, you might also benefit from our curated list of the top nurse-recommended sneakers for hospital shifts.